-Melt-in-your-mouth moist, packed with rich banana flavor and encased in a silky crumb, my banana bread recipe is a quick and easy knock-out.
-Let’s get started and put those overripe bananas on your counter to work!
+Melt-in-your-mouth moist, packed with rich flavor, & encased in a silky crumb, this banana bread recipe is a knock-out.
+The best way to use up overripe bananas!

 Do yourself a favor and don’t limit yourself to banana bread only during the holidays.
 Make a loaf today and have it on hand for a grab-and-go breakfast, lunchbox surprise or a snack with a pat of good-quality butter.
 C’mon, you deserve it.